bbbbdragon/python-pype-lang-3/README.md

 ## Before you begin reading

-You can understand the basic syntactic ideas behind pype in the `tutorial' directory.
+You can understand the basic syntactic ideas behind pype in the `python-pype-lang-3/tutorial` directory.
 To run any script, type the `python3 ...` command in the first docstring.
 It is a good idea to tour the language in the following order:

 * `mirrors_and_indices.py` - Mirror object, and overloads of arithmetic and Boolean operators, and how to access lists, objects, and dictionaries.
 * `callables_and_lambdas.py` - Regular callables and `lambda` structures, which allow you to place variable names where you want them.
-* `dicts_and_lists.py` - Commonly used JSON manipulations.
+* `maps.py` - Examples of maps for flat and embedded dictionaries and lists.
-* `functional.py` - Maps, filters, and reduces.
+* `filters.py` - Examples of filters for flat and embedded dictionaries and lists.
-* `macros_and_helpers.py` - Helpful macros that you may like.
+* `switch_dicts_and_embedded_pypes.py` - Examples of conditionals and embedded pypes.
+These two were put into the same category because embedded pypes can define a more sophisticated control flow.
+* `dict_operations.py` - Dictionary/JSON manipulations.

-## What and Why?
+## What and why?

 In the winter of 2017, I was a run-of-the-mill Python Data-Scientist/Code Monkey/Script Kiddie, rocking pandas, scikit-learn, numpy, and scipy.
 I began to get bored of Python's imperative style, especially a particularly nasty anti-pattern that appears across many Python scripts and Jupyter notebooks.
 What happens is, I'm applying a whole bunch of operations to a single variable:
 ```